lanigon/timefi/src_sol/flow/readme.md

 3. Deploying the `ProjectImplementation.sol`  first.

-   Choose the Polygon Pos Amoy testnet.
+   Choose the Flow Testnet.
 (Or the local net of remix and hardhat) Input the arguments with a Tokenname and Tokensymbol.
 Keep the contract address for the following steps.

 4. Then deploying `RepaymentManager.sol` .
 Notice that the input argument is the address you copy from step3.